Skip to Main Content

 What Can Acupuncture Treat?

 Acupuncture works by activating the body's own healing powers, so it can be beneficial for the symptoms of many health conditions.
 The World Health Organization (WHO) has documented many symptoms, diseases, and conditions that have been shown in controlled clinical trials to be effectively treated with acupuncture.
-Below are some common conditions I can treat, but please feel free to contact me about your specific health condition.
+Below are some common conditions, but please feel free to contact me about your specific health concerns.

 Acupuncture and Oriental Medicine